 We are a global renewable energy platform, founded in 2008 and publicly traded on the TASE since 2010.
 We develop, finance, construct, own and operate utility-scale renewable energy projects.
 We primarily generate revenue from the sale of electricity produced by our renewable energy facilities, pursuant to long-term PPAs.
-Our control over the entire project life cycle, from development to operations, enables us to deliver strong project returns and rapid growth.
+Our control over the entire project life cycle, from greenfield development to operations, enables us to deliver strong project returns and rapid growth.
 Furthermore, we distinguish ourselves through our diverse global presence and multi-technology capabilities, which allow us to strategically optimize our capital allocation between geographies and renewable technologies to deliver highly profitable projects at reduced risk.
-As of the Approval Date, our global portfolio of utility-scale, renewable energy projects included approximately 17.4 GW of multi-technology generation capacity and approximately 17.6 GWh of energy storage capacity, of which approximately 3.7 GW and approximately 3.0 GWh, respectively, are from Mature Projects.
+As of the Approval Date, our global portfolio of utility-scale, renewable energy projects included approximately 17.0 GW of multi-technology generation capacity and approximately 15.3 GWh of energy storage capacity, of which approximately 4.0 GW and approximately 2.1 GWh, respectively, are from Mature Projects.

 We act as both a project developer and a power producer, controlling the entire project life cycle in between.
-Our expertise in project development, having successfully reached ready to build ("RTB") status on projects with an aggregate capacity of over 3.5 GW globally (including projects developed by Clenera prior to the Clenera Acquisition) from our founding to the Approval Date, enables us to identify and deliver highly profitable projects.
+Our successful track record and expertise in project development, having reached ready to build ("RTB") status on projects with an aggregate capacity of over 3.5 GW globally (including projects developed by Clenera prior to the Clenera Acquisition) from our founding to the Approval Date, enables us to identify and deliver highly profitable projects.
 Our in-house project development capability, which includes extensive greenfield development capabilities across our largest markets, gives us access to projects that we believe many of our competitors (both strategic and financial investors) either could not access or could not access at an attractive cost.
-Our development arm also serves as our growth engine, providing us with significant levels of visibility into the future of our business through our large project pipeline.
-Moreover, as a power producer with 1,046 MW of capacity across our Operational Projects as of the Approval Date, we benefit from steady long-term, contracted cash flow, which we believe will increase as our projects under construction, including approximately 798 MW of generation capacity and 183 MWh of energy storage capacity, reach commercial operation.
-This long-term cash flow facilitates the financing of our overall activity at a competitive cost of capital.
-Furthermore, our control over the entire project life cycle allows us to maintain the quality of our projects over their lifetime, providing long-term consistent performance.
+Our development arm also serves as our organic growth engine, providing us with significant levels of visibility into the future of our business through our large project pipeline.
+Moreover, as a power producer with approximately 1.4 GW of capacity across our Operational Projects as of the Approval Date, we benefit from steady long-term, contracted cash flow, which we believe will increase as our projects under construction, in pre-construction or with signed PPAs, including approximately 2.5 GW of generation capacity and approximately 2.1 GWh of energy storage capacity, reach commercial operation.
+These long-term cash flows facilitate the financing of our overall activity at a competitive cost of capital.